andyhorn/simple_routes/README.md

 Simple, type-safe route and navigation management for [go_router](https://pub.dev/packages/go_router).

+## Stable release

+We have reached a stable release of Simple Routes with v1.0.0! 🎉

+This release includes several breaking changes from the pre-release versions. <br/> Please see the [Migration Guide](docs/migration_guide.md) for more info.

 ## Features

 Simple Routes is a companion package to [GoRouter](https://pub.dev/packages/go_router) that provides a simple, type-safe way to define your app's routes and navigate between them.